 Be aware of Godís presence

 God is omnipresent - Nothing you do is hidden from God.
 Keeping this always at the forefront of your mind will help you make adjustments in your actions.

 Spend time every day to commune with God.
 The more time you spend reading the Bible, the stronger you are spiritually to fight sin.
 Make it a priority daily by choosing and setting aside the time that works best for you and stick to it.

 Memorize and meditate on Godís Word

-One of the greatest weapons a Christian believer holds in hand is prayer.
-List out your weaknesses in prayer and ask for Godís help in overcoming them.
-When you pray, believe that you will receive deliverance and you really will.
-An earnest plea, made from a repentant heart will reach God instantly.
+One of the greatest weapons a Christian believer has is prayer.
+Acknowledge your weaknesses in prayer and ask for Godís help in overcoming them.
+When you pray, believe that God hears your prayer.

 It is very important to fellowship or assemble together with other believers.
 One of the main purposes of a fellowship is to encourage one another and learn from each other's past experiences.